 Rachel: Midrash and Aggadah

 Gen. 29:17 attests: “Leah had weak eyes; Rachel was shapely and beautiful.”
 The midrash adds that there was no maiden fairer than Rachel (Tanhuma, Vayeze 6).
 Another tradition explains the Torah’s statement (Gen. 29:16): “Now Laban had two daughters” as meaning that both were equal in beauty and in their erect stature (Tanhuma [ed.
 Buber], Vayeze 12).
-According to another tradition, Rachel and Leah were twins, and they were married to Jacob at the age of twenty-two (Seder Olam Rabbah 2).
-For more on the two sisters, see the entry: “Leah,” “Two Sisters."
+According to another tradition, Rachel and Leah were twins, and they were married to Jacob at the age of twenty-two (Lit. "order."
+The regimen of rituals, songs and textual readings performed in a specific order on the first two nights (in Israel, on the first night) of Passover.Seder Olam Rabbah 2).

 Gen. 29 tells of the first meeting between Jacob and Rachel at the well.
 When Jacob saw Rachel coming with the flock, he rolled the heavy stone from the mouth of the well by himself, a task that normally required more than three men; in the midrashic exposition, he rolled the stone as someone who removes a stopper from a flask (Gen. Rabbah 70:12).
 This exposition aims to applaud Jacob’s strength, which increased due to his love for Rachel.